 The equity price risk management gain is driven by the change in the Corporation's common share price relative to the notional value of the instruments.
-The \$9 million and \$42 million equity price risk management gains in the first quarters of 2023 and 2022, respectively, reflect the increased share price in each of those periods.
-As at March 31, 2023, all outstanding cash-settled RSUs and PSUs were fully vested and the related financial equity price risk management contract was fully realized.
+The \$9 million and \$45 million equity price risk management gains in the first half of 2023 and 2022, respectively, reflect the increased share price in each of those periods.
+As at March 31, 2023, all outstanding cash-settled RSUs and PSUs were fully vested and all financial equity price risk management contracts were fully realized.